Report to the Congress on the Profitability of Credit Card Operations of Depository Institutions - July 2019

 Note: Credit card banks are commercial banks with average assets greater than or equal to $200 million, with a minimum 50 percent of assets in consumer lending and 90 percent of consumer lending in the form of revolving credit.

-Source: Federal Financial Institutions Examination Council, Consolidated Reports of Condition and Income (Call Report), https://www.ffiec.gov/.
+Source: Federal Financial Institutions Examination Council, Consolidated Reports of Condition and Income (Call Reports), https://www.ffiec.gov/.

-Although profitability for the large credit card banks has risen and fallen over the years, credit card earnings have almost always been higher than returns on all commercial bank activities.4 Earnings patterns for 2016 were consistent with historical experience: In that year, the average return on all assets, before taxes and extraordinary items, was 1.32 percent for all commercial banks, compared with 4.04 percent for the large credit card banks (as shown in table 2).
+Although profitability for the large credit card banks has fallen over the years, credit card earnings have almost always been higher than returns on all commercial bank activities.4 Earnings patterns for 2018 were consistent with historical experience: The average return on all assets, before taxes and extraordinary items, was 1.46 percent for all commercial banks, compared with 3.79 percent for the large credit card banks (as shown in table 2).

-The general-purpose bank credit card market in the United States is dominated by cards issued on the Visa and Mastercard networks, which, combined, accounted for nearly 544.5 million cards, or about 85 percent of general-purpose credit cards in 2016.6 In addition, American Express and Discover accounted for another 99 million general- purpose cards in 2016.
-The combined total number of charges and cash advances using such cards in 2016 reached 34.3 billion transactions, amounting to a dollar volume of about $3.1 trillion.
+The general-purpose bank credit card market in the United States is dominated by cards issued on the Visa and Mastercard networks, which, combined, accounted for nearly 569 million cards, or about 84 percent of general-purpose credit cards, in 2018.
+In addition, American Express and Discover networks accounted for another 111 million general-purpose cards in 2018.
+The combined total number of charges and cash advances using such cards in 2018 reached 41 billion transactions, amounting to a dollar volume of about $3.8 trillion.6

-A relatively small group of card issuers hold most of the outstanding credit card balances, with the top 10 holding over 80 percent.
-Several thousand other banking institutions and credit unions offer credit cards to consumers and are free to set their terms and conditions.7 In the aggregate, the Federal Reserve Statistical Release G.19, "Consumer Credit," indicates that consumers carried slightly over $1 trillion in outstanding balances on their revolving accounts as of the end of 2016, about 6.5 percent higher than the level at the end of 2015.8
+A relatively small group of card issuers holds most of the outstanding credit card balances, with the top 10 holding 81.5 percent.7 Several thousand other banking institutions and credit unions offer credit cards to consumers, and these institutions are free to set their terms and conditions.8 In the aggregate, the Federal Reserve Statistical Release G.19, "Consumer Credit," indicates that consumers carried slightly over $1.05 trillion in outstanding balances on their revolving accounts as of the end of 2018, about 3.1 percent higher than the level at the end of 2017.9

-In soliciting new accounts and managing existing account relationships, issuers segment their cardholder bases along a number of dimensions, including by risk characteristics, offering more attractive rates to customers who have good payment records while imposing relatively high rates on higher-risk or late-paying cardholders.
+In soliciting new accounts and managing existing account relationships, issuers segment their cardholder bases along a number of dimensions.
+For example, issuers offer more attractive rates to customers who have good payment records while imposing relatively high rates on higher-risk or late-paying cardholders.
 Card issuers also closely monitor payment behavior, charge volume, and account profitability, and they adjust credit limits accordingly both to allow increased borrowing capacity as warranted and to limit credit risk.

 Recent Trends in Credit Card Pricing

 Over time, pricing practices in the credit card market have changed.
 Today card issuers offer a broad range of plans with differing fees and rates depending on credit risk, consumer usage patterns, and the benefits of the card.
 The economic downturn and new credit card rules spurred changes in interest rate pricing in 2009 and 2010.
 In most plans, an issuer establishes a rate of interest for customers of a given risk profile; if the consumer borrows and pays within the terms of the plan, that rate applies.
-If the borrower fails to meet the plan requirements--for example, the borrower pays late or goes over his or her credit limit--the issuer may reprice the account to reflect the higher credit risk revealed by the new behavior.
+If the borrower fails to meet the plan requirements—for example, the borrower pays late or goes over his or her credit limit—the issuer may reprice the account to reflect the higher credit risk revealed by the new behavior.
 Regulations that became effective in February 2010 limit the ability of card issuers to reprice outstanding balances for cardholders who have not fallen more than 60 days behind on the payments on their accounts.
-Issuers may, however, reprice outstanding balances if they were extended under a variable-rate plan and the underlying index used to establish the rate of interest (such as the prime rate) changes.
-The new rules continue to provide issuers with considerable pricing flexibility regarding new balances.
+Issuers may, however, reprice outstanding balances if they were extended under a variable-rate plan and the underlying index used to establish the rate of interest (such as the prime rate) changes.14 The new rules do not explicitly restrict initial pricing of new accounts.

 The credit card pricing information used in this report is obtained from the Quarterly Report of Credit Card Plans (Form FR 2835a).
 This survey collects information from a sample of credit card issuers on (1) the average nominal interest rate and (2) the average computed interest rate.
 The former is the simple average interest rate posted across all accounts; the latter is the average interest rate paid by those cardholders who incur finance charges.
 These two measures can differ because some cardholders are convenience users who pay off their balances during the interest-free grace period and therefore do not typically incur finance charges.
 Together, these two interest rate series provide a measure of credit card pricing.
 The data are made available to the public each quarter in the Federal Reserve Statistical Release G.19, "Consumer Credit."

-Data from Form FR 2835a indicate that the average credit card interest rate across all accounts is currently at a relatively low level of around 12 percent, while the two-year Treasury rate--a measure of the baseline, or "risk free," rate--has only recently begun to rise from the near-zero level it had maintained since mid-2011 (figure 1).
-Average interest rates on accounts assessed interest are reported to be somewhat higher, at closer to 14 percent as of the fourth quarter of 2016.
+Data from Form FR 2835a indicate that the average credit card interest rate across all accounts increased to a level nearing 15 percent in the fourth quarter of 2018, while the two-year Treasury rate—a measure of the baseline, or "risk free," rate—rose to about 2.8 percent (figure 1).
+Average interest rates on accounts that assessed interest are reported to be higher, at closer to 17 percent as of the fourth quarter of 2018.
 It is important to note that while average interest rates paid by consumers have moved in a relatively narrow band over the past several years, interest rates charged vary considerably across credit card plans and borrowers, reflecting the various features of the plans and the risk profile of the cardholders served.

 1. See Fair Credit and Charge Card Disclosure Act, Pub.
 L. No. 100-583, 102 Stat.
 2960 (1988).
 The 2000 report covering 1999 data was not prepared as a consequence of the Federal Reports Elimination and Sunset Act.
 The report was subsequently reinstated by law.
 Return to text